erikyo/iso3166-helper/README.md

 # iso3166-helper

-This NPM module provides utilities to work with regions, states, and sub-regions using the [ISO 3166 standard](https://en.wikipedia.org/wiki/ISO_3166-1).
+This NPM module provides utilities to work with regions, states, and subregions using the [ISO 3166 standard](https://en.wikipedia.org/wiki/ISO_3166-1).

-It allows fetching regions and sub-regions by their codes and offers functionality to retrieve all sub-regions belonging to a specific region or state.
+it's a set of utilities to work with regions, states, and subregions.
 Bundled with a dataset containing 250 Countries, 3766 Regions and 1301 Subregions

 ## Installation